Apellis Pharmaceuticals Reports Second Quarter 2023 Financial Results

-Second Quarter 2022 Business Highlights and Upcoming Milestones:
+Second Quarter 2023 Business Highlights and Upcoming Milestones

-- Apellis recorded $15.7 million in EMPAVELI® (pegcetacoplan) U.S. net product revenues.
+- Apellis reported $22.3 million in EMPAVELI U.S. net product revenue for the second quarter 2023.

 Rare Disease R&D Highlights

-- Cold agglutinin disease (CAD): Sobi now expects to dose the first patient in the Phase 3 study of systemic pegcetacoplan for CAD in the second half of 2022.
+- Cold agglutinin disease (CAD): Sobi, Apellis’ global co-development partner for systemic pegcetacoplan, continues to enroll patients in the Phase 3 CASCADE study of systemic pegcetacoplan for CAD.

 Neurology R&D Highlights

-- APL-1030: Apellis continues to advance pre-clinical studies with APL-1030, a first-in-class, brain-active C3 inhibitor for neurodegenerative diseases.
+- APL-1030: Apellis continues to advance pre-clinical studies of APL-1030, a first-in-class, brain-active C3 inhibitor for neurological diseases.

 General and Administrative (G&A) Expenses.

-- The increase in G&A expenses for the second quarter ended June 30, 2022 was primarily attributable to increases in employee-related costs, professional and consulting fees and general commercial preparation activities.
+- The increase in G&A expenses for the second quarter of 2023 was primarily attributable to an increase in employee related costs of $22.1 million, an increase in professional and consulting fees and general commercial preparation activities of $24.5 million, and an increase in travel related expenses, higher office costs, and an increase in director stock option compensation.

 Conference Call and Webcast